Three Tips on How to Find the Best Glasses for Your Face Shape

 Before we hit the tips, let’s back up a step.
 Why are we talking about face shape when it comes to glasses, anyway?

 Eyeglasses are a unique accessory in that they not only help correct your vision, but they also become part of the way your face looks.
 Just like a hairstyle, they can help frame your face and highlight certain facial features.
+Top Eyewear Trends for 2025

 But first: Two myths to ignore

-One: Figure Out Your Face Shape (or Face Shapes)
+#1: Figure Out Your Face Shape (or Face Shapes)

 What’s the shape of your face?
 Real Simple (the magazine) has a great guide to figuring that out, with instructions for taking measurements if you’d like to do that.